 History of the Global Tech Advocates Organization

-The Global Tech and Tech London Advocates groups were founded by Russ Shaw, an Angel Investor and American living in London.
+The Global Tech and Tech London Advocates groups were founded by Russ Shaw, an American angel Investor living in London.
 Russ worked at several tech companies before launching GTA and TLA.
 The first and largest hub, Tech London Advocates (TLA), launched in 2013 in London to increase the UK’s prominence in tech, in Europe and beyond.

-Tech Bay Area Advocates mission to connect, champion and support the good for the tech community is also dedicated to giving back to the overall communities through TBAA’s Tech For Good Working Group.
+Tech Bay Area Advocates is also dedicated to giving back to the overall communities through TBAA’s Tech For Good Working Group.
 The group formed a support and scholarship program for underserved youth aspiring to be in Tech.